How long does it take to buy/sell a house?

 How much are your conveyancing costs?

-We will provide you with a detailed estimate of costs and disbursements for acting for you when you first contact us.
-Whether you are a first time buyer or an experienced property investor, we aim to provide you with a friendly, professional and speedy service at a competitive price.
-Please contact us to obtain a costs estimate.
+Please see our “Cost Information” page.
+We will also provide you with a detailed written estimate of costs and disbursements for acting for you when you first contact us.
+Whether you are a first time buyer or experienced property investor, we aim to provide you with a friendly, professional and speedy service at a competitive price.

 Will I have to pay a deposit?